Mumbai Trans Harbour Link: Tendering

-The MMRDA invited request for qualifications (RFQ) for civil construction of three packages - a 10.38 km bridge section across the Mumbai Bay and Sewri interchange (₹6,600 crore), a 7.807 km bridge section across Mumbai Bay and Shivaji Nagar, near Gavan interchange (₹4,900 crore), and a 3.613 km viaduct including interchanges at SH 52, SH 54, and NH 4B near Chirle, Navi Mumbai.
-The MMRDA received 11 pre-qualification bids each for the first and second package, and 17 bids for the third package.
+The MMRDA invited request for qualifications (RFQ) for civil construction of three packages – a 10.38 km bridge section across the Mumbai Bay and Sewri interchange (₹6,600 crore), a 7.807 km bridge section across Mumbai Bay and Shivaji Nagar, near Gavan interchange (₹4,900 crore), and a 3.613 km viaduct including interchanges at SH-52, SH-54, and NH-4B near Chirle, Navi Mumbai.
+The MMRDA received 11 pre-qualification bids each for the first and second packages, and 17 bids for the third package.
 The agency stated that a single party would not be awarded the first and second packages together, although any other combination of the three packages would be permitted.
-The MMRDA appointed a consortium formed by AECOM Asia Co Ltd, Padeco India Pvt.
-Ltd, Dar Al-Handsah, and TY Lin International as the general consultant for the project on 26 November 2016.
-According to UPS Madan, Metropolitan Commissioner, MMRDA, "The General Consultants appointed for the MTHL project will engage in various activities such as to help MMRDA organise pre-bid meetings, examine bid documents, secure various permissions from government, semi-government, examine concept designs, monitor construction of the project and ensure quality of the work among other things."
+The MMRDA appointed a consortium formed by AECOM Asia Co.
+Ltd., Padeco India Pvt.
+Ltd, Dar Al-Handasah, and T. Y. Lin International as the general consultant for the project on 26 November 2016.
+According to U.P.S.
+Madan, the then Metropolitan Commissioner of the MMRDA, stated that the general consultants appointed for the MTHL project would engage in various activities, such as to help MMRDA organise pre-bid meetings, examine bid documents, secure various permissions from government, semi-government, examine concept designs, monitor construction of the project and ensure quality of the work among other things.

 After evaluating the bids, in January 2017, the MMRDA shortlisted a total of 29 contractors for the three packages and floated tenders for the request for proposal (RFP) stage, the final stage of the bidding process.
 The agency fixed 5 April 2017 as the final date for submissions of the RFP bids.
 The submission date was later postponed to 5 June.
-However, the agency received over 3,000 queries from the short-listed bidders and was forced to postpone the date to 17 July in order to respond to all queries.
+However, the agency received over 3,000 queries from the shortlisted bidders, and was again forced to postpone the date to 17 July in order to respond to all queries.